LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 **Remarks:**

 - First, non-contemporaneous exogeneity means $u_t$ cannot be correlated with past $\mathbf{x}$.
 This can be ensured by introducing the lag term of x into the model and making the assumption about contemporaneous exogeneity.
-- Second, non-contemporaneous exogeneity means $u_t$ cannot be correlated with future $\mathbf{x}$, which is tricky because in some cases, $y_t$ may likely have feedback on future x, meaning x will react to past y.
+- Second, non-contemporaneous exogeneity means $u_t$ cannot be correlated with future $\mathbf{x}$, which is tricky because in some cases, $y_t$ may likely have feedback on future x, meaning **x will react to past y**.
 For example, y refers to the monthly urban homicide count, and x equals the monthly police count.
 If the city adjusts current policing based on past crime rates, which sounds quite reasonable, then it certainly violates non-contemporaneous exogeneity.
-- contemporaneous exogeneity + non-contemporaneous exogeneity = strict exogeneity
+- contemporaneous exogeneity + non-contemporaneous exogeneity = **strict exogeneity**
 - It is easy to show that **AR(1) violates the non-contemporaneous exogeneity**.
   - $Cov(u_t, y_t) = Var(u_t) = \sigma^2$
 - **TS1 + TS2 + TS3 → OLS estimators are unbiased.**